Andreansx/Andreansx/README.md

 * Broadcom StrataXGS ASICs architecture, about hardware-level reasons why some of those chips can while others cannot perform RIOT
 * switching engines architecture inside switch chips
 * TCAM memory
-* and EVPN-VXLAN on JunOS using vQFX and on Dell EMC OS9 using my Dell EMC S4048-ON.
+* and EVPN-VXLAN on JunOS using vQFX and vSRX3

 I'm also planning out the implementation of L3 Clos architecture in my lab.
 I don't have it already done but after I pass CCNA, this will be my main focus.